Why Trucker Caps Work Better Than Generic Swag

 Trucker Caps Event Giveaway Pricing: What Changes the Unit Cost

-Trucker caps event giveaway pricing moves around because the cap itself is only part of the final cost.
+Trucker caps event giveaway pricing shifts because the cap itself is only part of the final cost.
 Quantity, decoration method, cap construction, stitch count, patch type, setup charges, sample needs, packing, and freight all affect the number.
 A $4.20 blank or lightly decorated cap can become a $7.85 delivered cap once decoration, setup, and shipping are included.
 That is not suspicious by itself.
 It is just the full project showing up on the invoice.

 For many event orders, a stock trucker cap with one-location embroidery may land around $5.50 to $9.50 per unit at 250 pieces, depending on cap quality, stitch count, and freight distance.
 At 1,000 pieces, a similar order might fall into the $4.25 to $7.25 range.
 Premium stock caps with woven patches, PVC patches, upgraded cotton twill, rope trim, or custom labels often sit closer to $7.50 to $14.00 per unit.
 Fully custom builds can go higher, especially when the order is near the minimum.